nuxt-hub/core/docs/content/1.docs/2.features/browser/index.md

 NuxtHub will automatically close the `page` instance when the response is sent as well as closing or disconnecting the `browser` instance when needed.
 ::

-Here are some use cases for using a headless browser like Puppeteer in your Nuxt application:
-- Take screenshots of pages
-- Convert a page to a PDF
-- Test web applications
-- Gather page load performance metrics
-- Crawl web pages for information retrieval (extract metadata)

 ## Limits

 ::important
-Browser rendering is only available on the [Workers Paid](https://www.cloudflare.com/plans/developer-platform/) plan for now.
+Currently, browser rendering is only available on the [Workers Paid](https://www.cloudflare.com/plans/developer-platform/) plan.
 ::

 To improve the performance in production, NuxtHub will reuse browser sessions.
 This means that the browser will stay open after each request (for 60 seconds), a new request will reuse the same browser session if available or open a new one.